1st Season -

 East Village Chronicles, Vol. 2

-8 new plays about the first generation and the
+8 new plays about the first generation and the next generation of the neighborhood

 directed by Jude Domski and